-This post has been revised with breakthrough information on how to eliminate House Sparrows from your nesting boxes.
-It was originally posted in 2017, revised on 4/5/2020, and again today.
+This post has been revised with breakthrough information on eliminating House Sparrows from your nesting boxes.
+It was initially posted in 2017, and revised on 3/6/2023.

 The House Sparrow is perhaps the most adaptable and prolific bird species on the planet.
 Often called English Sparrow, its scientific name Passer domesticus is Latin for small, active bird belonging to the house.
 It is native to Europe and has spread to all corners of the world.
 Its adaptation follows human civilization.
 Where there are people, there are House Sparrows.

 House Sparrows are about six inches in length and are cavity nesters.
 They are about the same size as Eastern Bluebirds and Tree Swallows.
 That’s why they all compete for nest boxes.
-Make sure your boxes have an entry hole no larger than ONE inch in diameter.
+Make certain your boxes have an entry hole no larger than one and a half inches in diameter.
 If larger, another invasive, non-native, European bird, the European Starling, will invade the box.

 The House Sparrow is Not Native to North America